Christopher Raeburn (designer): Career

 In 2010, Raeburn was approached by Victorinox to collaborate with them on a men's and women's wear capsule collection.
 Victorinox set up a "Remade in Switzerland" studio in Ibach, the birthplace of Karl Elsener, the founder of Victorinox.
 He found the original house where Elsener founded the brand as inspiration for the establishment of his Swiss LAB.
 In his lab, he produced 100 pieces of each style by hand.
 The collaboration launched on schedule during New York Fashion Week in February 2011.

-In 2011, he was nominated for the 'Observer Ethical Awards: Fashion Category' and 'Condé Nast Traveller award: design and innovation' prizes, and his 'REMADE IN SWITZERLAND' collaboration with Victorinox is shown on schedule at NYFW.
+In 2011, he was nominated for the 'Observer Ethical Awards: Fashion Category' and 'Condé Nast Traveller award: design and innovation' prizes, and his 'REMADE IN SWITZERLAND' collaboration with Victorinox was at NYFW.

-In 2012, the brand started to widen its stockist list, counting more than 20 stores worldwide, including the Paris-based boutique Colette.
-In that year Christopher Raeburn also launched his first accessories collection, as well as the much-awaited first collaboration with Moncler.
+In 2012, Raeburn opened more than 20 stores across several countries, including the Paris-based boutique Colette.
+In the same year Raeburn launched his first accessories collection, as well as his first collaboration with Moncler.

-The following year, Raeburn's visibility continued to increase, with the designer receiving sponsorship from Woolmark for his SS14 season.
-2013 was a big year for Christopher Raeburn, who in that year not only won Designer Business of the Year at the UK Fashion and Textiles awards but also launched two major collaborations, with Rapha and Fred Perry.
-He ended the year by being announced as artistic director of Victorinox Fashion, due to past collaborations.
+In 2013 Raeburn won Designer Business of the Year at the UK Fashion and Textiles awards and launched collaborations, with Rapha and Fred Perry.
+He ended the year by being announced as artistic director of Victorinox Fashion.

 In 2014, there were two Woolmark sponsorships for Raeburn, this time towards his AW14 and his SS15 seasons, menswear and womenswear.
-The designer was, once again, shortlisted for BFC/GQ Designer Menswear Fund, and also launched his Barbour collaboration.
-In the same year, Christopher Raeburn won Menswear Brand of the Year at the UK Fashion and Textiles Awards.
+The designer was shortlisted for BFC/GQ Designer Menswear Fund, and also launched his Barbour collaboration.
+In the same year, Raeburn was awarded Menswear Brand of the Year at the UK Fashion and Textiles Awards.